 The Trail map shows the outline of Superstition Mountain looking north, and it tells the user not only to look for a hole in the rock on the north side of the mountain, but to look for a tiny hole.
 The large hole in the map screams out the importance of finding the hole in the rock (or mountain).
 The tiny hole in the stone next to the large one is the precise locating point.
-The “3” signifies the horse’s head, and the point on the 3 is the precise locating point.
+The “3” signifies the horse’s head, and the point on the 3 is the precise locating point for the tip of the horse’s ear.

 The purpose of the stone map was likely to be used as a pattern to trace out paper maps as needed.

-During the investigation, the mountain with the tiny hole was scaled; photos and GPS readings were taken.
+During the investigation, the location of the mountain with the tiny hole was scaled, and photos and GPS readings were taken.

-After the match of the Google Earth photo and the Trail Stone map was known, the remaining portions of the 2 ridges were staked with more mining claims, and even more of the surrounding area without knowing much at all about the geology.
+After the match of the Google Earth photo and the Trail Stone map was known, the remaining portions of the 2 ridges were staked with more mining claims, and even more of the surrounding area was staked without knowing much at all about the geology.
 It was reasoned that it was statistically impossible to have the 3 prominent physical features match the Trail Stone map by coincidence.

 The breccia was still not recognized, and the process of learning the geology occurred during the years afterwards in bits and pieces.
 The seismic work of the 2 ridges was done in 2 sessions in later years.

-The Heart Stone map was another piece of the Peralta Stone maps puzzle.
+The Heart Stone map was another piece of the Peralta Stone maps mystery.
 Shortly after learning the significance of the Trail stone, the east-facing cliff behind Government Well revealed itself…as a huge heart.

-The mountain was scaled (from the north side), and a paper copy of the trail map was brought along.
+The mountain was ascended (from the north side), and a paper copy of the trail map was brought along.
 Here is a photo from the top of the Mountain looking towards El Sombrero.
 The parking lot below is for the Needle Overlook.
 The short ridges can be partially seen on the far right of the photo.